omnetpp/opp_env/README.md

 This will install the Python module and the `opp_env` command, but with the added ability to make local modifications that will take effect immediately.

+If you get the `error: externally-managed-environment` message, see the note marked IMPORTANT above.

-If the above command results in any errors, try upgrading pip to the latest version first by running `python3 -m pip install --upgrade pip`.
+In case of other errors, try upgrading pip to the latest version first by running `python3 -m pip install --upgrade pip`.

 ### Building the Python Package